wuyichen24/system-design-knowledge/components/message_queue/Kafka.md

    - Each partition of the same topic can be hosted on a different server.
    - One partition can be consumed by only one consumer from one consumer group.
    - One partition can be consumed by multiple consumers from different consumer groups.
+- **Implementation**
+   - Each partition is a single log file where records are written to it in an append-only fashion.
+- **Characteristics**
+   -